FAQ

 This can mean setting up a plan, proposal, framework, or shaping the language and alignment needed to get support and traction.

-• Why does cultural strategy matter in this kind of work?
+• Why does cultural infrastructure matter in this kind of work?

 • Why make exhibitions, lectures and publications?